About

 Features

-The main contents of the PIMD is as follows.
+The main contents of PIMD is as follows.

 Simulation methods

-- Geometry optimization, normal mode analysis, phonon calculations, elastic constants
+- Geometry optimization (with constraints new!), normal mode analysis, phonon calculations, elastic constants

 - Reaction paths: string method, steepest descent method, gentlest ascent method